-Plausible evidence that UNsupported results under the PFD Documentary review focused on annual reviews and progress reports; contribution of PFD results and strategies to national development priorities and indicators

-Reference materials for evaluation UNCT

-CSO and private sector representatives

-Stakeholders at both the strategic and programmatic levels can offer examples of for how institutional and/or behavioural changes resulting from PFD have influenced concrete changes in national development situation and indicators Interviews Focus groups Round tables partners representatives EQ5 Which are the main factors that have contributed positively or negatively to the progress towards the PFD outcomes and national development goals?
+EQ4 To what level has the UN system reached the purpose and the expected results as Objective comparison of actual outputs achieved against the set targets, including consideration of Documentary review focused on annual reviews and Reference materials for evaluation stated in the PFD, including those on gender annual adjustments progress reports; contribution of UNCT equality?
+To what extent is the PFD on track to achieve planned results The actual outputs are likely to make a significant contribution towards the expected outcomes PFD results and strategies to national Government officials (including intended and unintended)?
+There are positive trends in the outcome indicators development priorities and indicators Results Groups CSO and private Plausible evidence that UN- supported results under the PFD sector representatives have made a contribution to national priorities and change Stakeholders at both the strategic and programmatic levels can offer examples of for how institutional and/or behavioural changes resulting from PFD have influenced concrete changes in national development situation and indicators One-pager Questionnaire Interviews Focus groups Round tables Donors/International development partners representatives EQ5 Which are the main factors that have contributed positively or negatively to the progress towards the PFD outcomes and national development goals?
 What challenges have been faced?
 What has been done to address the potential challenges/problems?
 What has been done to mitigate risks?
-Factors (including challenges) identified and rated as promoting or diminishing the effectiveness of the PFD Evidence of UN agencies of making good use of facilitating factors and country context (operating space) to achieve outputs and contribute to the attainment of planned outcomes Assessment of assumptions and risks in the overall PFD and results chain Evidence that assumptions and risks were considered during programme reviews and for progress reporting Mapping of factors which promoted or impeded the progress against intended results for contribution analysis Documentary review focused on annual reviews and progress reports, risks and assumptions, risks analyses, evaluation reports Questionnaire Interviews Reference materials for evaluation UNCT Results Groups UN Outcome coordinators UN Communications Team CSO and private sector representatives International development partners representatives EQ6 How did the UN promote national execution of human rights programmes and / or the use of national expertise and technologies, the realization of human rights and promoting gender equality?
-Did the PFD effectively use the Stakeholders at both the strategic and programmatic levels are able to provide examples of how HRBA, was applied during the programming process PFD strategies, results and indicators address the standards of ratified human rights treaties by the Documentary review focused on the overall PFD design and on the target groups identified in PFD, annual work plans, programme Reference materials for evaluation UNCT Results Groups have made a contribution to national priorities and change
+Factors (including challenges) identified and rated as promoting or diminishing the effectiveness of the PFD Evidence of UN agencies of making good use of facilitating factors and country context (operating space) to achieve outputs and contribute to the attainment of planned outcomes Assessment of assumptions and risks in the overall PFD and results chain Evidence that assumptions and risks were considered during programme reviews and for progress reporting Mapping of factors which promoted or impeded the progress against intended results for contribution analysis Documentary review focused on annual reviews and progress reports, risks and assumptions, risks analyses, evaluation reports Questionnaire Interviews Reference materials for evaluationUNCTResults GroupsUN Outcome coordinatorsUN Communications reamCSO and private sector representativesInternational development partners representatives EQ6 How did the UN promote national execution of human rights programmes and / or the use of national expertise and technologies, the realization of human rights and promoting gender equality?
+Did the PFD effectively use the Stakeholders at both the strategic and programmatic levels are able to provide examples of how HRBA, was applied during the programming process PFD strategies, results and indicators address the standards of ratified human rights treaties by the Documentary review focused on the overall PFD design and on the target groups identified in PFD, annual work plans, programme Reference materials for evaluation UNCT Results Groups principles of environmental sustainability to strengthen its contribution to national development results?
+To what extent did PFD strengthen national capacities for data collection and analysis to ensure disaggregated data on the basis of sex, migration status, geographic location, and other grounds and did those people exposed to discrimination and disadvantage benefited from priority attention?